xdevops-caj-dotnet/TempConvert/README.md

 #### Clients

-Create a `Clients` fodler, and create below class:
+Create a `Clients` folder, and create below class:

 - `TempConvertClient` codes are extracted from `TempConvertSoapClient` class in `Reference.cs` class